denniesia/beaunity/docs/project_setup.md

 ### Step 4: Install Tailwind

 This project uses Tailwind.
-To run the following command you firstly need to have node.js on your machine.
+To run the following command make sure you have node.js on your machine.

 ````python
 python manage.py tailwind install